TeamDynamix/tdx-quickstart-integrations/powershell samples/location-importer/legacy/v1/README.md

-# TDX Location Importer 2.0.0
+# TDX Location Importer

 ## Overview ##
-This PowerShell script will read location data from all .CSV files in a monitored folder, connect to the TeamDynamix API and then save the new/updated data to the API.
-Processed files will then be moved to a processed folder.
+This PowerShell script will read location data from a .CSV file, connect to the TeamDynamix API and then save the new/updated data to the API.
 The script duplicate matches on the **ExternalID** column value and will not create duplicate entries.

 As external ID is the identifying field for a location, this script cannot be used to update existing external ID values.
 The script would simply create new location records, leaving the old records intact.